pantheon-systems/documentation/source/_docs/faq.md

 ### What versions of WordPress does Pantheon support?

-Pantheon supports the most recent release of WordPress via [upstream](https://github.com/pantheon-systems/WordPress), which includes platform integration plugins and a pre-configured wp-config.php.
+Pantheon supports the most recent release of WordPress via our [upstream](https://github.com/pantheon-systems/WordPress), which includes platform integration plugins and a pre-configured wp-config.php.

 ### How much does Pantheon cost?
 You can develop new sites for free on Pantheon.
 Billing starts when you're ready to go live and direct traffic to a site.
 See available plans on our [pricing page](https://pantheon.io/pricing).